ydkb/ydkb.github.io/help/en/ble-series/ble-firmware.md

 <li>Newly released after 2021, the default firmware is 0.8.1, so you don’t need to upgrade it yourself.</li></ul>
 </div></html>

+## Supplement May 2023

+Here is a 0.8.2 firmware modified by ydkb.
+The difference between it and Adafruit's 0.8.1 is that the Bluetooth mode supports keys with a key value after 0x65, such as JIS keys, and F13 to F24.

+The update method is the same as the update 0.8.1 written below.
+The firmware file for 0.8.2 is as follows:

+Use Bluefruit LE Connect, download: https://ydkb.io/help/ble-series/blefriend32_ydkb_0.8.2.zip

+Use nRF Connect, download: https://ydkb.io/help/ble-series/blefriend32_ydkb_0.8.2_nrftool.zip

 ## View and update Bluetooth firmware

 The software required to update the Bluetooth firmware is Bluefruit LE Connect, which can be downloaded directly from the Apple Store for Mac/iOS/iPadOS.